 (AGI) – Adjusted Gross Income = Income – Specific Tax Deductions

 You may use the above formula to calculate your AGI using the figures on your W2 Form.
-In my opinion, it’s best to let the Tax managing companies do this job for you.
+In my opinion, it’s best to let the Tax management companies do this job for you.

 In simpler words, the government may use AGI to make sure of the following:

 - Is the employee paying the right amount of taxes?

 - Is the employee getting the services promised for his taxation?

 - Is the employee getting the right amount and quality of services promised for his taxation?